Opportunities in Research and Creative Arts at CCNY

 What is ORCA?

 ORCA— Opportunities in Research and Creative Arts — is a CCNY program that seeks to engage students in cutting-edge research, scholarship, and creativity at City College.
 The program provides an opportunity to work closely with a City College full-time faculty member in a 10-week summer immersion program.
-ORCA does not provide course credit but does provide financial support in the form of a stipend and a supply budget.
+ORCA does not offer course credit but financial support through a stipend and a supply budget.

-The strongest applications allow the student to work in an apprentice role on the faculty member’s research, articulating a well-defined project for the student that makes a contribution to the faculty member’s research agenda.
+The strongest applications allow the student to work in an apprentice role on the faculty member’s research, articulating a well-defined project for the student that contributes to the faculty member’s research agenda.

 Students are required to present their projects in the form of a poster, web page, or video presentation at the ORCA symposium held in the fall.